bioinfo-pf-curie/biogitflow/hotfix-mode-technical.inc.rst

 - describes what is the purpose of the new |gitlabmilestone|,

-- for each issue included in the new version, set the name of the |gitlabmilestone| in the dedicated field.
+- for each issue included in the new version, sets the name of the |gitlabmilestone| in the dedicated field.

+- in the Merge request which has been created to manage the **Hotfix**, sets the name of the |gitlabmilestone| in the dedicated field.

 .. note::